The Shubert Foundation Inc

 - Common mistakes made by new applicants

-The foundation emphasizes that it "seeks to be clear about priorities and provide reasonable guidance to those considering investing time and resources in preparing applications" and encourages calling (212) 944-3777 with questions between June and mid-November.
+The foundation emphasises that it "seeks to be clear about priorities and provide reasonable guidance to those considering investing time and resources in preparing applications" and encourages calling (212) 944-3777 with questions between June and mid-November.

 Key Differentiators